armingrudd/DS-with-KNIME/README.md

 ----------

-Session 9 Assignment: By using World Bank APIs and the "session9.sqlite" file upload a workflow:
+Session 9 Assignment: By using World Bank APIs and the "session9.sqlite" file:

 Task 1: Get ID, name and region of all countries (exclude aggregates).